zhongguang-cn/ao.space/docs/build-and-deploy.md

 ```
 #### 服务端部署

-Once all the builds are complete, you can start deploying your own AoS space
+Once all the builds are complete, you can start deploying your own AOspace

 After making sure that the docker-compose file in space-agent has been modified before compiling using a local image